Dennis Kay, MD, FACR, FSIR

-Dana Smetherman, MD, MPH, FACR is the Vice Chair for the Department of Radiology at Ochsner Medical Center Jefferson Highway and for the Radiology Service Line and serves as the Section Head for Breast Imaging.
-Dr. Smetherman serves as a physician director on the Ochsner Health System Board of Directors and is a member of the Board of the National Accreditation Program for Breast Centers (NAPBC).
+Dr. Smetherman is the Chair for the Department of Radiology at Ochsner Medical Center Jefferson Highway.
+She serves as a physician director on the Ochsner Health Board of Directors and is a member of the Board of the National Accreditation Program for Breast Centers (NAPBC).
 She is also currently the Chair of the Breast Economics Committee of the American College of Radiology and Vice Chair for the ACR’s Breast Commission.
 Dr. Smetherman has authored or coauthored multiple papers published in peer-reviewed scientific and educational journals.
 She has also given numerous presentations at scientific meetings nationwide on breast imaging, health care economics, quality improvement, and ultrasound.

-Dr. Gimenez is an interventional radiologist and also Associate Program Director of the radiology residency.
+Dr. Gimenez is an interventional radiologist and section head of Interventional Radiology.
 Dr. Gimenez received fellowship training in IR at the University of Miami following his radiology residency at Ochsner.
 As APD, Dr. Gimenez not only helps residents develop radiology skills, but he also helps them grow academically through research.
 His primary academic interests relate to interventional oncology, liver directed therapies, and resident education.
 He is a member of multiple professional societies and committees.

 Dr. Gilbert was born and raised in Thibodaux, LA.
 After graduation from Tulane Medical School, he performed Radiology residency and Vascular/Interventional Radiology fellowship at the Medical University of South Carolina.
 His published interests include challenging arterial and venous access, particularly radial artery access for uterine and oncologic interventions, and percutaneous ablation therapies.
 He is an Interventional Radiologist at Ochsner, actively supporting tumor boards at the Jefferson Highway and the Baptist campuses.
 He is a member of the SIR and RSNA.